authup/python-sdk/README.md

 > **Note**
 > Requires the `asgi` extra to be installed. `pip install authup-py[asgi]`

-The following shows a simple example for using the middleware with a FastAPI application:
+The following shows a simple example for using the middleware with a FastAPI application but it should work with any ASGI framework.

 > **Note**
 > Expects a running authup instance available at the given URL.